 - Interpersonal effectiveness

-All these skills play a factor in altering the behavior of the participant and moving them away from alcohol and drugs.
+All these skills play a factor in altering the participant’s behavior and moving them away from alcohol and drugs.
 A dialectical behavior therapy program also highlights the importance of changing the surroundings and behavior of participants to make achieving sobriety easier.
 This can be done by seeking out groups that discourage drug use, removing triggers, and improving self-esteem.

 When this is accomplished, a person, whether an adult, young adult, or child, can develop a clear mind and remain focused on their road to recovery.
 Also, they know the potential threats that can ruin their sobriety.
 Should complications arise, they can avoid these triggers and cope accordingly.

-Help Is Waiting At Fresh Start Recovery Center
+Help Is Waiting with DBT at Fresh Start Recovery Center